aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/11-improve-query-performance-with-dual-storage-mode.md

     >**Note**: The model comprises three dimension tables and two fact tables.
 The **Sales** fact table represents sales order details, while the **Targets** table represents quarterly sales targets.
 It's a classic star schema design.
 The bar across the top of some of the tables indicate they use DirectQuery storage mode.
 Every table that has a blue bar belongs to the same source group.

-## Excercise 2: Set up dual storage mode
+## Exercise 2: Set up dual storage mode

 In this exercise, you will set up dual storage mode.